-This last photo has been described as one mutual interest but no interaction.
+This last photo has been described as one of mutual interest but no interaction.
 It was not a planned meeting but rather two uniformed groups passing in the street.
 Unlike similar chance meeting with another uniformed group in Cambridge, such as the Boys Brigade, no one knew the rules of engagement, even if they could communicate.

 Shortly after this date refugees from Austria and Germany were making their way to Cambridge.
-Some of these were Scouts and joined the 23rd Rover Crew or joined Scouting as with Fred Krebs in the 13th.
+Some of these were Scouts and joined the 23rd Rover Crew or joined Scouting as did Fred Krebs in the 13th.
 Four German refugees ‘were welcomed into the Crew’ of the 60th Leys school.
 See also Local History/ WW1 WW2/ Refugees and Evacuees.

 Scouting resumed in the post war West Germany in 1945.